Skip to main content

 Before any exercise, screen for the red flags.
 These are the cases that need a physiotherapist or physician first, not later:

 Outside those flags, the evidence supports starting with structured exercise.
-Beard 2018 - the landmark CSAW placebo-controlled surgical trial - found no advantage to subacromial decompression over either placebo surgery or supervised exercise rehab at 6 and 12 months Beard 2018.
+Beard 2018 - the landmark CSAW placebo-controlled surgical trial - found no advantage to real subacromial decompression over either placebo (arthroscopy-only) surgery or simple monitoring with no treatment at 6 and 12 months Beard 2018.

 Phase 1: Isometrics and scapular control (weeks 1 to 3)

 The starting point in most modern protocols is isometric loading - holding a contraction without joint movement - because it produces analgesic effects in tendinopathy without provoking the painful range of motion.
-Cook 2015's loading framework is the operating model: pain up to about 3 out of 10 during an exercise is acceptable if it settles to baseline within 24 hours Cook 2015.
+A widely used pain-monitoring rule in tendon rehab is the operating model here: pain up to about 3 out of 10 during an exercise is acceptable if it settles to baseline within 24 hours.
+Cook 2015's tendon-continuum model supports tailoring load to the tendon's current capacity rather than avoiding pain altogether Cook 2015.

 Daily exercises in this phase: